SAT Fee Waiver FAQ

 I am not a school; how can my institution receive fee waivers?

-All high schools that have been assigned a College Board high school code are automatically eligible to receive SAT and SAT Subject Test fee waivers.
 If your organization is a non-high school that primarily serves low-income high school students and provides educational support services, you may be eligible to be set up as an SAT Fee-Waiver Agency, allowing you to receive and distribute SAT fee waivers to eligible students.

 An agency that wants to provide SAT Program fee waivers must: